krisukox/PCs-connector/README.md

 2. If you have multiple screens click **Identify screens** button and choose **Border screen** from the drop-down menu.
 3. On Linux choose **Server** tab and click **Start** button.
 4. On Windows choose **Client** tab, put IP of computer with Linux and click **Connect** button.
 5. If both computers are connected properly two rectangles are shown in the application.
 The red one is the border screen of the computer that runs the application.
-Blue on is the border screen of the second computer.
+Blue one is the border screen of the second computer.
 Change position of the rectangles to adjust border screen position.

 ### Linux app:
 <img src="linux.png" width=552 height=425 align=middle>